 Look at Your Macros

-If your diet is heavy on carbs, especially simple carbs like bread, pasta, and anything sugary – it can be hard to drop the weight.
+If your diet is heavy on carbs, especially simple carbs like bread, pasta, and anything sugary – it can be hard to drop the weight, we suggest to use health supplements, you can look here for more information.
 You may want to reduce your consumption of carbs and increase your protein, while adding some healthy fats.
 Your carbohydrate intake should be in the form of FIBER-rich carbs, like whole grains, fruits and vegetables.
 That is the “magic combo” to keep you feeling full and satisfied.

 De-Stress to Lower Cortisol